Comedy Premium League

-Comedy Premium League is a Indian Hindi-language Netflix "reality-meets-stand-up-meets-variety show" series produced by OML Entertainment and directed by Sakshi Khanna, Prajakta Koli hosts sixteen Indian comics who compete in four different teams.
+Comedy Premium League is an Indian Hindi-language Netflix "reality-meets-stand-up-meets-variety show" series produced by OML Entertainment and directed by Sakshi Khanna, Prajakta Koli hosts sixteen Indian comics who compete in four different teams.
 Four 45-minute episodes were available on Netflix on 20 August 2021, while the final two episodes streamed on 27 August 2021.

 Teams

 The sixteen comedians were split into four teams with a captain for each team.
 According to Rohan Joshi, each team in balanced so that it had an actor, a writer and someone who could sing.

 The teams compete in various formats, including standup, "In Slide" (sketch comedy), "Tu Tu Main Main" (debate), presentation, and roasts.
 Shot during the COVID-19 pandemic in India, they are voted on by a masked-up, socially distanced audience with the results put on a scoreboard, with points for performance and participation points if they stayed on time.
 The final episode featured a special appearance by filmmaker Anurag Kashyap.